Darkmotion/Causality-based-event-sequence-modelling/README.md

 * **Test** : Final test and numbers in the paper

 In this repo we store all data in [data folder](data/).

-All obtaining results are available via [this link](https://www.dropbox.com/s/uyldl8lzr9djxnh/artefacts.zip?dl=0)
+All results that we obtained during our experiments are available via [this link](https://www.dropbox.com/s/uyldl8lzr9djxnh/artefacts.zip?dl=0)

 # Existing solutions
 We use tick library as a source of implementations for Granger Causality for Hawkes process estimation.